software-t-rex/monospace/docs/monospace/config/index.md

 ## go_mod_prefix (string)
 **defaults**: example.com

 Prefix to use when creating new go modules.

+## preferred_output_mode (string)
+**default**: grouped

+Default output mode to use for run and exec commands.
+- none: no output from tasks
+- interleaved: print prefixed output from tasks as they arrive
+- grouped: print combined output of tasks as they complete.
+- status-only: display running status summary
+- errors-only: is like interleaved output but displaying only what comes on stderr

+> You can always override this with the --output-mode option of the run or exec command

 ## projects (object)
 It is preferred to use monospace create/import/externalize/remove commands to edit projects settings.